Cravath System

-The Cravath System is a set of business management principles first developed at Cravath, Swaine & Moore in the early 20th century.
-John Oller, author of White Shoe, credits Paul Drennan Cravath with creating the model in the early 20th century which was adopted by virtually all white-shoe law firms, 50 years before the phrase white shoe came into popular use.
-The Cravath System has been adopted by many leading law firms, consulting agencies, and investment banks in the United States.
+The Cravath System is a set of business management principles first developed at Cravath, Swaine & Moore.

+John Oller, author of White Shoe, credits Paul Drennan Cravath with creating the model in the early 20th century, which was adopted by virtually all white-shoe law firms, fifty years before the phrase white shoe came into popular use.
+The Cravath System has been adopted by many leading law firms, management consulting firms, and investment banks in the United States.

 Components

 Paul Cravath built a reputation handling complex lawsuits for the new electrical industry.
-Devising the Cravath System, he enlarged the law office, and also professionalised it by establishing full-time librarians, a recruiting system focused solely on the highest-ranked law schools, and partners who specialized.
-Robert Swaine describes the fundamentals of the Cravath System in the beginning of Volume 2 of the history of the Cravath firm.
+Devising the Cravath System, he enlarged the law office and professionalised it by establishing full-time librarians, a recruiting system focused solely on the highest-ranked law schools, and partners who specialized.
+Robert Swaine describes the fundamentals of the Cravath System in the beginning of "Volume II The Cravath Firm since 1906" of the The Cravath Firm and Its Predecessors, 1819-1947.
 These include: